 |Above 400% FPL||No government subsidy|

 The value of the subsidy that intends to enforce the premium cap works as follows.
 The annual cost of the benchmark Silver Plan is used as the estimated cost of health insurance coverage even if you choose a different plan.
-If the plan costs $10,000 annually and your income cap for premiums equals $4,000 then the subsidy is a tax credit worth $6,000 (i.e. $10,000 minus $4,000).
+If the benchmark silver plan costs $10,000 annually and your income cap for premiums equals $4,000 then the subsidy is a tax credit worth $6,000 (i.e. $10,000 minus $4,000).
 If you buy a more expensive plan, then you would receive the same subsidy.
 If you buy a plan with premium costs less than the subsidy amount, then your subsidy would be limited by the premium costs.

 |Federal Poverty Level||Individual||Family|

 For people earning less than 250% of the Federal Poverty Level that buy a silver plan, co-payments for covered health care services will be reduced so that the plan pays a higher percentage of medical costs for a typical enrollee population.
 A regular silver plan pays 70% of covered health expenses for a typical enrollee population.
 Typical enrollees with incomes up to 150% FPL will only have to pay 6% of their covered health expenses.
 Those with incomes between 150% and 200% FPL will be responsible for 13% of covered health expenses, while those with incomes between 200% and 250% FPL will be responsible for 27%.
 For more information see the page on cost-sharing reduction silver plans.